 IDH: So you were able to bounce back and step up—pardon the workout terms.

-ROUX: I had been a manager at Bally’s for nine years so I had some experience managing staff.
+JEFF: I had been a manager at Bally’s for nine years so I had some experience managing staff.
 When Shawn left I was definitely working harder and doing more sessions.
 So there was a slight burden on the management side of things.

 Fortunately, I had good staff in place already who were willing to pick up some responsibilities.
 I promoted one of our employees to marketing and I took away some of my responsibilities and delegated some other trainers.

 IDH: Let’s talk about Hartford Young Professionals and Entrepreneurs (HYPE).
 How did you become involved?

 JEFF: I love HYPE.
 I had a client who is involved in HYPE.
 She said I should go because it’s great for professional networking and there are a lot of great people and a lot of socializing opportunities.
 So I went to HYPE and met a couple good people right away.
 I joined in 2008.
 It was really helpful both professionally and personally.

 IDH: Excel Fitness is very involved with philanthropy.
 How did that come about?